salihmk/salihmk/README.md

 ---

-> “Code is like humor.
-When you have to explain it, it’s bad.” – Cory House
+> “To be great is something great, but it is difficult to be great.”